 I’m sort of surprised at the lack of news stories about the effects of COVID-19 on the environment, now with all the masks, gloves and single serve to-go food bags and containers that are now littering streets and filling trash bins.
 This country is a hot steaming mess on pretty much every front.

 Today’s COVID-19 numbers:

-I woke up angry again, and late for work again.
-The upstairs neighbors are getting pretty noisy but nothing that is reportable.
-Just heavy walking and playing with dogs.
+I woke up late and angry again.
+The upstairs neighbors are heavy walkers and chase their dogs from one end of their living room to the other.
 I pretend I’m living under a Roman Legion on maneuvers, with wolf hounds and war elephants…

 The ash cloud has arrived and is more dense than I was expecting.
 This one is from fires in North CA so the plume had less distance to travel and dissipate.